Whether you are an NHS or private dental patient, we have a choice of insurance policies to help you budget for your dental treatment.

 If the condition you need treatment for arises after your policy started, but is a direct or indirect result of an external impact which occurred before the start date of your policy, this will not be covered.
 An external impact could include, for example, injury resulting from a car accident but is not limited to this scenario.

 Details of all of the exclusions can be found in the membership guide (PDF, 0.2MB), IPID Dental Cover 10 (PDF, 0.1MB) and IPID Dental Cover 20 (PDF, 0.1MB) that will also be sent to you once you ve taken your cover out.

 You will be covered when you have decided on the level of cover that's right for you and you've set up your monthly Direct Debit.
 You will be sent all of the documentation that details what is and isn't covered and how you can get in touch with us should you need to claim.
-Once your cover has started, you can cancel your cover within 21 days of receiving your membership certificate.
-Within this 21 day period, as long as you have not made any claims, we will refund all of your subscriptions paid.
+If you decide after receiving your membership guide and certificate that this policy isn't right for you, you can cancel it at any time.
+If you cancel within 21 days of receiving your membership certificate and haven't made any claims, we will refund all of the subscriptions paid in full.
 Before your renewal we will send your renewal details including your new subscription price.

 For Dental Cover 10 and 20 you can continue to use your own dentists, but you can also benefit from using the Bupa Dental Insurance Network.
 Find out more about our dental cover options.